python-zeroconf/python-zeroconf/README.rst

   which always returns a complete payload in #248  As packet() should not be used since it will end up missing data, it has been removed

+* TRAFFIC REDUCTION: Add support for handling QU questions (#621) @bdraco

+  Implements RFC 6762 sec 5.4:
+  Questions Requesting Unicast Responses datatracker.ietf.org/doc/html/rfc6762#section-5.4

+* TRAFFIC REDUCTION: Protect the network against excessive packet flooding (#619) @bdraco

+* TRAFFIC REDUCTION: Suppress additionals when they are already in the answers section (#617) @bdraco

+* TRAFFIC REDUCTION: Avoid including additionals when the answer is suppressed by known-answer supression (#614) @bdraco

+* MAJOR BUG: Ensure matching PTR queries are returned with the ANY query (#618) @bdraco

+* MAJOR BUG: Fix lookup of uppercase names in registry (#597) @bdraco

+  If the ServiceInfo was registered with an uppercase name and the query was for a lowercase name, it would not be found and vice-versa.

+* MAJOR BUG: Ensure unicast responses can be sent to any source port (#598) @bdraco

+  Unicast responses were only being sent if the source port was 53, this prevented responses when testing with dig:

+    dig -p 5353 @224.0.0.251 media-12.local

+  The above query will now see a response

+* MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

+* Eliminate aio sender thread (#622) @bdraco

+* Replace select loop with asyncio loop (#504) @bdraco

+* Add is_recent property to DNSRecord (#620) @bdraco

+  RFC 6762 defines recent as not multicast within one quarter of its TTL datatracker.ietf.org/doc/html/rfc6762#section-5.4

+* Breakout the query response handler into its own class (#615) @bdraco

+* Add the ability for ServiceInfo.dns_addresses to filter by address type (#612) @bdraco

+* Make DNSRecords hashable (#611) @bdraco

+  Allows storing them in a set for de-duplication

+  Needed to be able to check for duplicates to solve #604

+* Ensure the QU bit is set for probe queries (#609) @bdraco

+  The bit should be set per
+  datatracker.ietf.org/doc/html/rfc6762#section-8.1

+* Log destination when sending packets (#606) @bdraco

+* Fix docs version to match readme (cpython 3.6+) (#602) @bdraco

+* Add ZeroconfServiceTypes to zeroconf.__all__ (#601) @bdraco

+  This class is in the readme, but is not exported by default

+* Add id_ param to allow setting the id in the DNSOutgoing constructor (#599) @bdraco

+* Add unicast property to DNSQuestion to determine if the QU bit is set (#593) @bdraco

+* Reduce branching in DNSOutgoing.add_answer_at_time (#592) @bdraco

 * Breakout DNSCache into zeroconf.cache (#568) @bdraco